oae/gnome-shell-minimize-to-tray/README.md

 ## TODO

 - [ ] Create a preference page for users to filter apps for minimizing
+  - [ ] Should be a field for regex
+  - [ ] Should be a field for disabling close button (Warn for CSD apps)
 - [ ] Listen all window related events to map user's apps

   ```js